-If you have ordered a calibration from our calibration laboratory, you will receive a USB Memory stick with a backup of the calibration data.
-The calibration data can be restored in the Gas Monitor by using the Calibration Software BZ7002.
+If you have ordered a calibration from our calibration laboratory, you will receive a CD with a backup of the calibration data.
+It is very important that you store these data in your Calibration Software BZ7002.
+Please store the data before using the Gas Monitor.
 Please refer to the User Manual BE6034 regarding this procedure.